-Founded in 1860 by Arthur Sanderson, who imported luxury French wallpapers before producing his own, the company was granted its first royal warrant by King George V. From such a prestigious seal of approval, Sanderson grew quickly: now the company is internationally renowned for its quintessentially English, nature-inspired style.
-The product range – which is sold in over 70 countries – encompasses printed fabrics, weaves, embroideries, paint, home accessories and of course, wallpaper.
-It also continues to supply fabrics, wallpapers and paint to HM Queen Elizabeth II and the British royal households today.
+Founded in 1860 by Arthur Sanderson, who imported luxury French wallpapers before producing his own, Sanderson was granted its first royal warrant by King George V. From such a prestigious seal of approval, the company grew quickly: now one of England’s oldest soft furnishing brands, it’s internationally renowned for taking inspiration from the wonders of the countryside and furnishing every kind of home with products in its nature-influenced style.
+The range – which is sold in over 70 countries – encompasses printed fabrics, weaves, embroideries, paint, home accessories and, of course, wallpaper.
+Holders of the Royal Warrant since 1923, it also continues to supply fabrics, wallcoverings and paint to HM Queen Elizabeth II and the British royal households today.

 The production process is managed by highly skilled in-house craftsmen from start to finish, from designers to colourists, and from engravers to printers

 Paired with documents from the Sanderson archive, and with a wide and varied colour palette, it makes for a compelling design story – as well as highlighting the shared values of the two brands and the Trust’s commitment to conserving our natural and cultural legacy.
 ‘We’re delighted to launch this collection which coincides with Sanderson’s 160th and the National Trust’s 125th anniversaries,’ says Rebecca Craig, head of design at Sanderson.
 ‘This is a collaboration between two heritage brands, where we proudly translate the wonder of the National Trust into a range of stunning fabrics using eco-inks and sustainable cotton.’